Introduction / History

 Although there are several hundred believers among the other Tomini tribes, there are no known Laudje believers.
 Few Christian resources in their native language are available.
 Increased prayer and missions efforts are essential to see a church planted among the Laudje.

-* Ask the Lord to anoint the efforts of the missions agency that is currently focusing on the Laudje.
+Ask the Lord to anoint the efforts of missions agencies focusing on the Laudje.